aliciawarddev/CSS-Drawings/backlog.md

         - laptop
         - desk
         - chair
+    - Perspective: ensure everything is rotated and skewed the same amount for visual consistency
     - Window: Fix it: size, colors, depth, etc
     - Color Palette: establish palette with colors, use the same colors for all elements